 Using hydrogen peroxide on tables and wooden cutting boards

-Tables and cutting boards made of wood create a perfect environment for the proliferation of lots of germs, like salmonella, which is present in raw meat.
+Tables and cutting boards made of wood create a perfect environment for the proliferation of lots of germs, like salmonella, which is present in raw meat (WebMd).
 Just spray these surfaces thoroughly with hydrogen peroxide to disinfect them.

 Fruits and vegetables

-The fruits and vegetables you buy in the market today are covered with all kinds of germs and chemicals that can adversely affect your health.
-To get rid of them, just mix ½ cup of hydrogen peroxide in a bowl of water, and rinse your produce in this mixture.
+The fruits and vegetables you buy in the market are covered with all kinds of germs and chemicals that can adversely affect your health.

 Refrigerator and sink